whisperdoll/acheron/README.md

 * [whisperdoll](http://www.whisperdoll.love/), creator of and primary contributor to Acheron.
 * [Matt Mower](https://github.com/mmower) for creating the [original incarnation of this app](https://github.com/mmower/elysium).
-* [hellvalleyskytrees](hellvalleyskytrees.bsky.social) for the app icon, testing, a few tokens, documentation, and general consultation + encouragement.
+* [hellvalleyskytrees](hellvalleyskytrees.bsky.social) for the app icon, testing, a few tokens, and documentation,.
     * She's released fifteen albums of music so far using this sequencer and it's predecessor!
 Check out the latest here:
         * https://hellvalleyskytrees.bandcamp.com/album/voidscapes-vol-15
 ## License